Local rigidity of Julia sets: Introduction

 \section{Introduction}

 A classical problem in complex dynamics is to determine when two rational maps of degree at least two have the same Julia set.
 This problem has been studied by many authors \cite{baker1987problem} \cite{beardon1992poiynomials} \cite{dinh2000remarque} \cite{eremenko1989some} \cite{Levin1990} \cite{levin1997two} \cite{schmidt1995polynomials}.
 In certain situations (e.g., if the Julia set is a circle or $\P^1(\C)$), the shape of the Julia set contains few information.
 So it is also interesting to ask when two rational maps have the same maximal entropy measure.
 Note that a rational map of degree at least two has a unique maximal entropy measure.
-A result of Levin-Przytycki \cite{levin1997two} shows that in this case the two rational functions are dynamically related by an algebraic correspondence.
+A result of Levin-Przytycki \cite{levin1997two} shows that in this case the two rational maps are dynamically related by an algebraic correspondence, provided that these two rational maps are not exceptional (see Definition \ref{defiexc}).
 Such rigidity issues have recently played important roles in arithmetic dynamics \cite{baker2011preperiodic} \cite{favre2022arithmetic} \cite{ghioca2019dynamical}.

-The first aim of this paper is to study the following more general question: \begin{que} Can we classify the local (holomorphic, real analytic, $C^1$) homeomorphisms between the Julia sets (or maximal entropy measures) of two given rational functions of degree at least two? \end{que}
+The first aim of this paper is to study the following more general question: \begin{que} Can we classify the local (holomorphic, real analytic, $C^1$) diffeomorphisms between the Julia sets (or maximal entropy measures) of two given rational maps of degree at least two? \end{que}